vero203602/Airbnb_price_and_segmentation/README.md

 # Airbnb_price_and_segmentation

-The repository includes the complete code - trials and final - for my Final project.
+The repository includes the complete code - trials and final - of my Master Dissertation.

 ### Title: Sharing your house, at what  cost?
 #### Subtitle: Analysis of a pricing model and customer segmentation for Airbnb